-Northern lights Vancouver tonight
+Northern lights in Vancouver tonight

 7-day outlook for Vancouver